PLR For Your Blog: Pros And Cons

 When Blog Posts Dry Up

-There have been four main reasons why I went through a dry spell with my blogging:
+There have been three main reasons why I went through a dry spell with my blogging:

 - My move from London to Norwich (wonderful though it is NOW) was consuming every thought and hour, before the move to make it happen and after the move to settle in.